When you create an email for that fantastic new sales campaign that is going to take you to the next level, what time do you schedule it to be sent?

 Now he sends emails between 1030 am and 11:30 a.m. so his customers get his emails when they are most likely to buy.
 Plus, Mark combined sending emails at the right time with looking at which type and style of emails brought in revenue.
 Then he rolled out a new strategy for the second half of 2015.
 How did it work?

 We threw our opinions out the window, and let the data speaks for itself.

-GetMaineLobster.com brought in an extra $550,000.
-That’s pretty solid.
+GetMaineLobster.com brought in over $1.2 million from email clicks that bought.
+That's pretty solid.
 Mark made this money by combining buying time with buying day, testing emails and analyzing the RIGHT data in his results.

 Remember, if you’re a Wicked Reports customer, you get to skip all the steps listed above and simply look at your Predictive Behavior Report.